 If you have experienced investment losses or financial irregularities as a result of GPB Capital Holdings, we are here to help.
 We are not afraid of taking on corrupt firms, and we can and will combat some of the largest brokerage firms in the United States.
 Count on our experience to successfully take you through the FINRA arbitration process.

 Please call us at (888) 840-1571 for a free consultation or complete our contact form to investigate your recourse for losses in GPB Capital Holdings investments.
 Erez Law is a nationally recognized law firm representing individuals, trusts, corporations, and institutions in claims against brokerage firms, banks, and insurance companies.
-If you have more questions about investment fraud, you can visit our securities fraud frequently asked questions page, or contact our firm to speak with one of our qualified fraud attorneys.
+We represent national GPB Capital Holdings Victims; including Arizona, California, Florida, Illinois, New Jersey, New York, Pennsylvania, and Texas.